FDMajora/ironmonqol/README.md

 Apply at the following link: https://www.marcrobledo.com/RomPatcher.js/ Apply Intro patch, then this patch

+**IF YOU ARE USING IRONMON PATCHER .
+EXE, YOU MUST PATCH WITH THAT BEFORE THIS PATCH OR IT WILL OVERWRITE MT.
+MOON ITEMS BACK TO NORMAL BECAUSE ITS STUPID

 CHANGES IN THIS PATCH:
 *100% Item Spawns in Underground Pass, Routes 20 and 21, and in various locations around the Sevii Islands (credit to Dr. Maple for this code)